spring-projects/spring-data-examples/README.md

 * `projections` - Example for Spring Data web support for JSONPath and XPath expressions on projection interfaces.
 * `querydsl` - Example for Spring Data Querydsl web integration (creating a `Predicate` from web requests).
-* `web` - Example for Spring Data web integration (binding `Pageable` instances to Spring MVC controller methods, using interfaces to bind Spring MVCrequest payloads).
+* `web` - Example for Spring Data web integration (binding `Pageable` instances to Spring MVC controller methods, using interfaces to bind Spring MVC request payloads).

 ## Spring Data for Apache Cassandra

 * `example` - Shows core Spring Data support for Apache Cassandra.
 * `java8` - Java 8 specific functionality like the support for JSR-310 types in object mapping.
+* `kotlin` - Example for using Cassandra with Kotlin.
-* `reactive` - Examples for the reactive support.
+* `reactive` - Example project to show reactive template and repository support.

 ## Spring Data LDAP